Western bumble bee (Bombus occidentalis)

 The habitats of this species must also be protected from insecticides.

 See the Climate vulnerability section for information about the threats posed by climate change to this species.
-Climate vulnerability is a way to assess the degree to which a habitat or species is susceptible to, and unable to cope with adverse impacts of climate change.
+Climate vulnerability (PDF) is a way to assess the degree to which a habitat or species is susceptible to, and unable to cope with adverse impacts of climate change.

 Our Conservation Efforts